Maria Del Carmen Gonzalez-Lara, Program Director

 - Nearly 1/3 of ALL cancer deaths are directly linked to smoking

-- Cigarette smoke contains 7,000 chemicals and hundreds are toxic and carcinogenic
+- Tobacco smoke contains more than 7,000 chemicals including hundreds that are toxic and about 70 that cause cancer.

 - More people die of tobacco related illnesses than deaths from homicides, auto accidents, alcohol and drug related illnesses COMBINED